Brian Wilson, music icon and creative force behind The Beach Boys, dead at 82

 Wilson and his first wife, singer Marilyn Rovell, were divorced in 1979 after about 15 years of marriage.
 He met his second wife, Melinda Ledbetter, in a car dealership in 1986, when she sold him a Cadillac.
 He released his first solo album – “Brian Wilson” – in 1988.

-Wilson married Melinda in 1995.
+Wilson married Ledbetter in 1995.
 He pointed to her as a critical backbone and support system during his struggles, and the one who helped him take his life back.
-After her death, Wilson called her his “savior.”
+After her death last year, Wilson called her his “savior.”

 “I get the impression that Brian knew he was running out of time and if he was going to present the work he’d have to make a decision to do it and no longer be embarrassed that he had followed his own madness as a 24-year-old composer,” Parks told The New York Times at the time.

 In May 2024, after his wife Melinda died, a judge ruled to place Wilson under a conservatorship, to which the musician agreed to.
-Court documents said Wilson had a “major neurocognitive disorder” and was unable to care for himself, CNN reported.
+Court documents said Wilson had a “major neurocognitive disorder” and was unable to care for himself, CNN reported at the time.

 ‘Wilson Power’